MapSurferNET/MapSurfer.NET-Docs/faq.md

 A collection of sample projects is available on [GitHub](https://github.com/MapSurferNET/MapSurfer.NET-Examples).

 >%!INFO!% <strong id="SLDStyles">I have map styles in SLD format.
-Can I use them in MapSurfer.NET?</strong>
+Is it possible to use them in MapSurfer.NET?</strong>

-Yes, you can.
-MapSurfer.NET Studio allows to import or export SLD styles into/from a native format.
+Yes, it is.
+[MapSurfer.NET Studio](/usermanual/tools/msnstudio/export-import-styles.md) allows to import or export SLD styles into/from a native format.

 # Development